bamarni/pi64/README.md

 # pi64

-pi64 is an experimental 64-bit OS for the Raspberry Pi 3.
-It is based on Debian Stretch and backed by a 4.11 Linux kernel.
+pi64 is a 64-bit OS for the Raspberry Pi 3, backed by a 4.14 Linux kernel.

+It is essentially a minimalist Debian distribution shipping with systemd and a basic networking setup, just enough to let you boot and run `apt-get`!

 ## Releases